baconjs/bacon.jquery/README.md

-Main difference to [Bacon.UI](https://github.com/raimohanska/Bacon.UI.js) at this point is that instead of returning a one-way Property, the methods in BJB return a `Binding` object that allows you to `push` a new value explicitly to the UI.
+Main difference to [Bacon.UI](https://github.com/raimohanska/Bacon.UI.js) at this point is that instead of returning a one-way Property, the methods in BJB return a `Binding` object that allows you to `push` a new value explicitly to the UI using the `set` method.
 You can also add external value source using `addSource`.
 The `Binding` object extends `Property` so the one-way interface hasn't changed.